umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Line-break/index.md

 ![Quote image](images/Line-Breaker-Frontend.png)

-Here you can see what the Line Breaker could look like in the backoffice:
+Here you can see what the Line Break could look like in the backoffice:

 ![Price List](images/Line-Breaker-Backoffice.png)